michealengland/michealengland/README.md

 <details>
 <summary>Timeline App</summary>

 Okay, so the name isn't so original 😄.
 Timeline App is a simple social app for creating and organizing timelines.
-Each timeline consist of posts, and each post must have a title, date, and associated timeline.
+Each timeline consists of posts, and each post must have a title, date, and associated timeline.
 Unlike most social apps, the idea here is that your timeline is a reflection of your life.
 Users can modify post dates, relocate posts to other timelines and have as many timelines as they like.
 Under the hood, this PWA is powered by Firebase and React.

 See [Timeline App Repo](https://github.com/michealengland/timeline-app)